tedneward/Azgaarnoth/Classes/Rogue/Soulknife.md

 ```
 name = 'Soulknife'
-description = "R***oguish Archetype: Soulknife.*** Most assassins strike with physical weapons, and many burglars and spies use thieves' tools to infiltrate secure locations, whereas a Soulknife strikes and infiltrates with the mind, cutting through barriers both physical and psychic.
+description = "***Roguish Archetype: Soulknife.*** Most assassins strike with physical weapons, and many burglars and spies use thieves' tools to infiltrate secure locations, whereas a Soulknife strikes and infiltrates with the mind, cutting through barriers both physical and psychic.
 These rogues discover psionic power within themselves and channel it to do their roguish work."
 ```

 ## Psionic Talent